Recent Advances of Continual Learning in Computer Vision: An Overview: Continual Learning Methods

 Typically, most generative replay based methods \cite{shin2017continual, van2018generative} generate only previous data instances along with their corresponding labels.

 In image classification, Shin et al. \cite{shin2017continual} proposed a Deep Generative Replay (DGR) method, in which a GAN model is trained to generate previous data instances and pair them with their corresponding labels.
-Kemker and Kanan \cite{kemker2017fearnet} also proposed a similar method called FearNet, which uses pseudo-rehearsal \cite{robins1995catastrophic} to enable the model to revisit recent memories.
+Kemker and Kanan \cite{kemker2017fearnet} also proposed a similar method, which uses pseudo-rehearsal \cite{robins1995catastrophic} to enable the model to revisit recent memories.
 Van de Ven and Tolias \cite{van2018generative} pointed out that the generative replay based methods can perform well, especially when combined with knowledge distillation, but the computation cost is usually very heavy.
 Hence, they proposed an efficient generative replay based method by integrating the helper GAN model into the main model used for classification.
 Cong et al. \cite{cong2020gan} proposed a GAN memory to mitigate catastrophic forgetting by learning an adaptive GAN model.
-They adapted the modified variants of style-transfer techniques to transfer the base GAN model towards each task domain, leading to increased quality of the generated data instances.
+They adopted the modified variants of style-transfer techniques to transfer the base GAN model towards each task domain, leading to increased quality of the generated data instances.
 Besides the typical GAN models, various other generative models were also explored.
-Lesort et al. \cite{lesort2019generative} investigated the performance of different generative models including Variational AutoEncoders (VAEs), conditional VAE (CVAE), conditional GAN (CGAN), Wasserstein GANs (WGANs), and Wasserstein GANs Gradient Penalty (WGAN-GP).
+Lesort et al. \cite{lesort2019generative} investigated the performance of different generative models including Variational AutoEncoder (VAE), conditional VAE, conditional GAN, Wasserstein GAN, and Wasserstein GAN with Gradient Penalty.
 Among these generative models, GAN was still found to have the best performance but it was also pointed out that all generative models including GAN struggle with more complex datasets.
 Rostami et al. \cite{rostami2019complementary} trained an encoder to map different tasks into a task-invariant Gaussian Mixture Model (GMM).
-After that, for each new coming task, the pseudo previous data instances will be generated from this GMM model through a decoder to be trained collaboratively with the current data instances.
+After that, for each new task, the pseudo previous data instances will be generated from this GMM model through a decoder to be trained collaboratively with the current data instances.